$630 Find Cheap Flights from Chicago to Australia

 • If you’re traveling to Australia with a pet or a service animal, there are pet relief areas located throughout the Chicago O’Hare International Airport for your four-legged friend to go to the bathroom before the long flight.

-Top 3 airlines serving from Chicago to Australia
+Reviews of the top airlines flying from Chicago to Australia

 Need help choosing which airline to fly with from Chicago to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.